S2E/s2e-old/docs/Plugins/SimpleSelect.rst

 binary.
 This means that forking is disabled in library calls invoked by your program (e.g. ``printf`` from the c standard library).

-The ``name`` parameter is used for printing nice debug messages only.
+The ``name`` parameter is used for printing debug messages only.
 Preferably, you set it to the name of your program.
 The one *exception* is ``s2e_simpleselect_process_code``, where ``name`` specifies the name of the binary that is to be selected.